JulissaDantes/rareSkill-system/Week5-md/Markdown2.md

 ## Vertigo rs
 ### Mutations discovered
 All mutations from all contracts can be seen inside the `my_file` file.
-But, the mutations belonging to the ERC20 and ERC721 staking system, had 15 Killed test, meaning that after the following mutations the test dint break:
+But, out of 22 mutations belonging to the ERC20 and ERC721 staking system, had 15 Killed test, meaning that after the following mutations the test break:
 1.
 ```
     File: /Users/julissadantes-castillo/Documents/rareSkill-system/src/Week2/Ecosystem1/ERC20.sol